celer-pkg/celer/docs/en-US/advance_generate_cmake_config.md

 [windows_shared]
 filename = "libx264-164.dll"
 impname = "libx264.lib"
 ```

-After compiling and installing, you can see the generated cmake configuration files as follows:
+After compiling and installing, you can see the generated cmake config files as follows:

 ```
 lib